Finance and

 Accounting Expectations from HR

-Finance and Accounting Expectations from HRFinance and accounting often do not hold HR to the same standards as other departments because it is believed that HR is different and people initiatives cannot be measured or managed like other business initiatives.
+Finance and accounting often do not hold HR to the same standards as other departments because it is believed that HR is different and people initiatives cannot be measured or managed like other business initiatives.
 However, having different standards for HR is a disservice to both HR and the company, resulting in lower expectations and less return from HR expenditures.
 HR professionals are quite capable of playing by the same rules as their colleagues in other departments and can deliver tremendous business value, but finance and accounting professionals need to have a realistic sense of what may be expected from HR.

 I believe that HR, including L&D, should be held to the same business standards as other departments.
 This means that finance and accounting should expect the same from HR as any other department – not more, not less – just the same.
 At a minimum, finance and HR should have five expectations for HR.